Vestibular schwannoma: Diagnosis

 Preliminary diagnostic procedures include ear examination, hearing and vestibular testing.
+Typical symptoms include unilateral tinnitus, progressive hearing loss and vertigo.
+Usually diagnostic sensitivity is increased with one or more otological symptom.
+The rate of VS pick up with unilateral tinnitus alone using MRI has been shown to be <0.1%.
 The auditory brainstem response test (ABR) is a cost-effective test to see if a VS has perhaps compromised the cochlear nerve.

 Computed tomography (CT scan) of the head will detect moderate to large sized VS but can miss small sized VS. VS appears as isodense to surrounding brain parenchyma on CT.
 VS does not have calcifications in it.
 A large VS may expand the size of internal acoustic meatus (IAC) and may compromise hearing function because the nerves within the IAC are compressed, particularly the cochlear nerve.
 However, the facial nerve is less commonly affected.
 The main advantage of a CT scan is to assess the extent of bony involvement by VS. VS enhances when iodinated contrast is given.
-A contrasted CT scan of the temporal bone can done if the patient is unable to undergo MRI scan.
+A contrasted CT scan of the temporal bone can be done if the patient is unable to undergo MRI scan.

 MRI scan is the imaging of choice because it can more accurately differentiate the mass from other tumors such as meningioma, facial nerve schwannoma, epidermoid cyst, arachnoid cyst, aneurysm, and brain metastasis.
 MRI scan also helps in surgical planning and follow-up of the tumor after surgery.
-VC is usually isointense on T1 weighted images, hyperintense on T2 weighted images, and enhances after given gadolinium contrast.
+VS is usually isointense on T1 weighted images, hyperintense on T2 weighted images, and enhances after given gadolinium contrast.